Careers in Global Health

 Fellows work in yearlong paid placements with partner organizations in Malawi, Rwanda, Uganda, the US, and Zambia, working to address health inequity across a range of issue areas.
 See our full list of partner organizations.

 - The Bill Emerson National Hunger Fellows ProgramA leadership development program that trains, inspires, and sustains a network of leaders committed to social justice.
 Each year 16-20 participants are selected for this year-long program.
 Fellows are placed for the first six months with community-based organizations all over the country involved in fighting hunger at the local level, such as grass roots organizing groups, food banks, economic development agencies, local advocacy groups, and direct service providers.
 Fellows then move to Washington, D.C. to complete the year with national nonprofit organizations and federal government agencies to develop, implement, and advocate for policies that address hunger and its root causes, including racism.
-Application Timeline (Due in January)
+(Due in January)

 - Mariam K. Chamberlain Fellowship in Women and Public Policy (Due Feb)